TreeBASE/supertreebase/SUPERTREE.md

 Visualization
 ------------------------------

 - `study_score` - using the class partitions in Newick format, the coresponding mrp file and studyname-to-charcount table, this part creates a *.score file for each class, containing the found studynames and their Fitch-parsimony score.
+I sugest not using to much cores (`-j 2` would be enough), as the memory fills up very fast when serval large (containing many characters) files are processed.

 Collect metadata
 ------------------------------